 A migratory journey is usually broken into a series of short flights.
 Most songbirds migrate at night, singly or in loose flocks, and my cover 300-600km per night but they don’t fly every night and a 3000 km journey may take 3-4 weeks.

 Birds might also have more than two migratory destinations.
 Anna’s Hummingbird, for example, breeds in the coastal chaparral and valley of California, summers in the high mountains, and winters in the deserts of Arizona and Mexico.
-Birds tend to migrate along four major routes in North America called flyways, which are depicted in the image above.
+Birds tend to migrate along four major routes in North America called flyways, which are depicted below.

 Recaptures of banded birds give us a lot of information as to where birds go and how long they live, but only a small % of banded birds are ever recovered.
 About 25% of banded ducks and geese are recovered because they are hunted, but fewer than .1% of songbirds are recovered.
 But even when a bird is recovered, we only know where it was banded and where it was recovered and how long it was in-between – not where the bird was in the meantime or how long it took it to get there.

 We do know some things like the fact that a Semi-palmated Sandpiper flew 4000km in 26 days from Massachusetts to Venezuela – an average of 146km/day.
 A Lesser Yellowlegs banded in Massachusetts was recovered in the West Indies – 3000km or 600km per day.
 More recent studies with radio tracking give us some additional information.